RavinduBA/Cypso-Labs-Spring-Boot-Task-/README.md

 ## Postman Collection

-To test the API endpoints, import the provided Postman collection: [CypsoLab Task application.postman_collection.json](path/to/your/postman_collection.json).
+To test the API endpoints, import the provided Postman collection in the Repositry (CypsoLab Task application postman_collection.json).
 This includes requests for creating, retrieving, updating, and deleting tasks.
 It can be imported directly into Postman for testing API endpoints.

 ## API Endpoints

 ### Create a new task